Swoop (Australian band): 1991–1993: Thriller

 Swoop were an Australian seven-piece rock, funk and disco band established in 1991 in Sydney as a funk and rap duo by Joshua Beagley on guitar and keyboards and Roland Kapferer on lead vocals (rapping, MCing).
 The pair had met as students at Marryatville High School, Adelaide in 1987 before relocating to Sydney.
 The duo were joined by "an ever-changing line-up that has featured a collection of rappers, DJs, musos and dancers".
 The band released two early singles "Positivity's Groove" (May 1992) and "Jelly Funk" (August).
-Fiona Ta'akimoeaka joined Swoop on lead vocals before August 1992 and by November the other members of the seven-piece were Chris Brien on drums, Armando Gomez on percussion, Alex 'Gob' Hewetson on bass guitar and Breadman St Ledger III on keyboards.
+Fiona Ta'akimoeaka joined Swoop on lead vocals before August 1992 and by November the other members of the seven-piece were Chris Brien on drums, Armando Gomez on percussion, Alex 'Gob' Hewetson (previously a member of Directions In Groove) on bass guitar and Breadman St Ledger III on keyboards.

 For their third single "Everybody Loves the Sunshine", which appeared in November 1992, they were briefly joined by Terepai Richmond (also a member of Directions In Groove) on percussion.
 Rebecca Lang of The Canberra Times described their sound, "Drawing on the '70s funk, dipping into '90s acid jazz and adding a blend of '80s rap."
 In August 1993 the group issued "Do It", which became a disco hit in Japan; it was also listed at No. 87 on national radio station Triple J's popularity poll, Triple J Hottest 100, 1993.
 It was followed with their debut studio album, Thriller via Freakzone Records/MGM Distribution in October.
 Beagley recalled "we released [it] on our own label purely through frustration of not being able to get a deal.
 The end result was a deal so it was worth all the pain."